chersiakingdom/AdvancingNLPwithFC/README.md

 # 3. Sentiment Analysis
 ## Data
 In addition to this code, you will need the following data:
-- The Google 300 dimensional embeddings from https://github.com/mmihaltz/word2vec-GoogleNews-vectors.
+- The Google 300 dimensional embeddings from https://github.com/mmihaltz/word2vec-GoogleNews-vectors. <p>
  The embedding file must be placed in the folder embeddings/.
 - The ZuCo data in 2018 format.
 Those data must be placed in the Data_to_preprocess/ folder.

 ## Code